dotnet/AspNetCore.Docs/aspnetcore/includes/webApi/getTodoItems.md

 ### Routing and URL paths

-The `[HttpGet]` attribute denotes a method which responds to an HTTP GET request.
+The `[HttpGet]` attribute denotes a method that responds to an HTTP GET request.
 The URL path for each method is constructed as follows:

 * Take the template string in the controller's `Route` attribute: